 However, polo lessons are equally enjoyable for those who simply want to get out in the countryside and have a bit of fun with friendly and encouraging team mates.
 During the Summer Months, training is held in picturesque locations such as Chester Racecourse.
 There is no commitment to train every week, and you can simply sign up for a lesson when you feel like it.

 There are also opportunities for more experienced players to represent Liverpool University at a higher level at Winter and Summer Nationals.
 This year we had the largest number of teams from the University competing in Summer Nationals with all of our teams achieving impressive scores!

 For more information, please contact us.

 Our club offers a diverse range of social activities which all members are encouraged to get involved in.
 From club meals, to AU night, to movie nights and formals, we aim to offer something for everyone to enjoy at LURPC.

 You can find us on Facebook, Twitter and Instagram for more information.
-Please do not hesitate to contact Hannah Daibell if you have any questions about any aspect of the club.
-I will either respond to your email as quickly as possible myself, or I will put you in touch with the relevant committee member to answer your questions.
+Please do not hesitate to contact us if you have any questions about any aspect of the club.
+We will either respond to your email as quickly as possible or will put you in touch with the relevant committee member to answer your questions.
 Remember to come and visit our stall at the Sport Liverpool Welcome Fair during Welcome Week in September if you’re interested!